-Physical Changes at Puberty for those with Female Sex Organs
+Physical Changes at Puberty for Females

-STAGES OF PUBERTY
+STAGES OF FEMALE PUBERTY

-For those with female sex organs, the stages of development are typically described by the five stages of breast development and pubic hair growth, along with other signs of maturation: the growth spurt, the onset of vaginal discharge and start of menstruation.
+The female stages of development are typically described by the five stages of breast development and pubic hair growth along with other signs of female maturation: the growth spurt, the onset of vaginal discharge and start of menstruation.
 The drawing below describes these five stages with average age ranges.

-It is important to emphasize that each person's progression through the stages will be slightly different according to their own body's timetable.
+It is important to emphasize that each girl's progression through the stages will be slightly different according to her own body's timetable.